Eagle: The Making of an Asian-American President: Publication

+Adaptation

+A live-action South Korean television drama adaptation, directed by Kim Hyung-Il, written by Son Young-mok, and starring Choi Soo-jong, premiered in December 2010.

 Reception

 Eagle was nominated for five Eisner Awards, including Best New Series, Best Continuing Series, Best Writer/Artist, and Best U.S. Edition of Foreign Material in 2001, and again in 2002 for Best U.S. Edition of Foreign Material.
 Writer Warren Ellis called it "A wild tangle of sex and secrets and hate and Machiavellian intrigue.
 It's Primary Colors in a really bad mood."